 They are build upon the basis of the equilibrium theory of Modigliani and Miller (1958) and a model called CAPM (Sharpe, 1964; Lintner, 1965; Mossin, 1966), or one of its modifications.
 Three methods/approaches should be mentioned here:

 The weighted average cost of capital (WACC) approach is not based on the equilibrium theory.
 The free cash flow is discounted with the average cost of capital.
-This is composed of the cost of equity (expected return on equity) and the tax-corrected cost of capital.
-Both are weighted according to the relation of each equity and liabilities in relation to the total capital.
-Again in praxis, the return on equity is derived from the model CPAM.
+This is composed of the cost of equity (of an indebted company) and the cost of debt.
+The cost of capital rates are weighted according to the ratio of equity or debt capital and the tax shield to total capital.
+Again in praxis, the cost of equity is derived from the model CPAM.
 The interest is composed of a base interest rate plus risk-premium (beta-factor).

-All three mentioned approaches can be converted by transformation under the presumption that the expected return on equity is the same.
+All three mentioned approaches can be converted by transformation under the presumption that the cost of equity is the same.